conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 # Securing Gateway access to your Kafka

-You can use all the kafka mechanism, NONE, SASL, OAuthBearer, Kerberos etc.
+You can use all the kafka mechanisms, NONE, SASL, OAuthBearer, Kerberos etc.

 ```yaml
 conduktor-gateway: